cwkingjr/windsor-estates/README.md

 - https://shilohil.org/yard-waste-guidelines-for-shiloh-il-what-you-need-to-know/
 - Contact info at top of web page.
   Address: 107 Service Street, Swansea, IL 62226
-- See images folder on the left
+- See images at the bottom

 ## County